 > Custom DPI setting = Disabled

-Window Manager > Style > Theme = Fake10 (you will set it to the Qubes theme later)
+Window Manager > Style > Theme = Fake10 (you change this later for Qubes OS)

 > Title Font = Segoe UI Regular 9px